Azure/azure-dev/templates/todo/projects/nodejs-mongo-aca/README.md

 <sup>Screenshot of the deployed ToDo app</sup>

 ### Prerequisites
+> This template will create infrastructure and deploy code to Azure.
+If you don't have an Azure Subscription, you can sign up for a [free account here](https://azure.microsoft.com/free/).
+Make sure you have contributor role to the Azure subscription.

 The following prerequisites are required to use this application.
 Please ensure that you have them all installed locally.